Big crises call for bold ideas!

 - What could happen if we manage to build a scalable, non-speculative housing system that would benefit all participating citizens and companies, but also the cities and our European Society as a whole?

-The most impactful European housing company in 2050 could be… ours!
+The most impactful European housing company of the 21st century could be… ours!

-Right now, the most influential housing companies on a European scale are corporates that treat and trade homes as an asset class.
+Right now, the most influential housing companies on a European scale are stock listed corporates that treat and trade homes as an asset class.
 We’d like to imagine a different future:

 Before we dive into how this European Housing Coop could come alive and what it would actually do - let’s first unpack the current housing crisis in a bit more detail…